vanti-dev/sc-bos/internal/driver/axiomxa/README.md

 Here are some of the available template placeholder values (called inserts):

 - `TIMESTAMP`:  Date & Time of the event, acquired from the event message.
+In dd/mm/yyyy hh:MM:ss format
 - `EVENTID`:    Identification number associated with the event.
 - `EVENTDES`:   Description of the event, acquired from the event message.
 - `NETWORKID`:  Identification number associated with the network of the event.